 World Food Patterns investigates cultural diversity by identifying social, cultural, religious, ethnic, and personal preferences on the food choices of individuals, families and societies.

 - 3 to 9 Months

 - $370.08 per credit

-You may enroll at any time and have up to 9 months to complete your course, or you may be able to complete in as little as 3 months.
-The credits you earn will be recorded on your transcript in the semester you register.
-Keep in mind, UND can only verify your enrollment for the semester in which the course is registered and recorded on your transcript.
+You may enroll at any time and have 3-9 months to complete this online course.
+The college credits you earn will be recorded on your transcript in the semester you register.

 Here are a few reasons why you should take an online enroll anytime course at UND: